Is a Correction Looming Ahead for Algoma Steel Group Inc. (ASTL)

 Sponsored

-ASTL currently public float of 95.74M and currently shorts hold a 5.88% ratio of that float.
-Today, the average trading volume of ASTL was 1.16M shares.
+The average price from analysts is $13.07, which is $3.38 above the current price.
+ASTL currently public float of 95.74M and currently shorts hold a 5.64% ratio of that float.
+Today, the average trading volume of ASTL was 1.18M shares.

 ASTL’s Market Performance